Gandhi Krishi Vigyana Kendra

-Gandhi Krishi Vigyana Kendra (GKVK) is the main campus of the University of Agricultural Sciences, Bangalore.
-It is located in Bengaluru Suburb Yelahanka, Karnataka, India.
+Gandhi Krishi Vignana Kendra (GKVK) is the main campus of the University of Agricultural Sciences, Bengaluru.
+It is located in the suburb of Vignana Kendra, Karnataka, India.
 In the past the university had a campus at Hebbal and experimental fields where the current Hebbal flyover stands.The university was split into two universities to deal with the animal sciences and agricultural sciences.
 The colleges within the campus were originally of agriculture, horticulture, forestry sericulture, and with a basic sciences and humanities block.
 These were reorganized leaving only the college of agriculture on the campus.

 History

 Leslie Charles Coleman with staff and students of the Department of Entomology at UAS Bangalore in 1953/54.

 Maharani Kempa Nanjammanni Vani Vilasa Sannidhi, the Regent of Mysore, donated 30 acres of land in 1899 for the Experimental Agricultural Station at Hebbal.
 Adolf Lehmann, a Canadian scientist, initiated research on soil crop response.
 In 1906, Dr. Leslie Coleman, a Canadian Entomologist and Mycologist, succeeded Lehmann.

 The station expanded to 202 acres, under the Diwan M. Vishveshwaraiah, and Coleman who helped establish the Mysore Agriculture School in 1913.
 In 1946, Mr. M.A.
 Srinivasan, Minister of Agriculture, founded Agriculture College, Hebbal, offering a four-year program affiliated with the University of Mysore.

 In 1963, the University of Agricultural Sciences (UAS) was established, with 1300 acres granted for the Gandhi Krishi Vigyana Kendra Campus.
 Dr. K.C.
 Naik became the first Vice Chancellor in 1964.
 In 1969, Indira Gandhi inaugurated the GKVK campus.
 Veterinary College, Hebbal, was established in 1958.

 On October 1, 1965, UAS Bangalore absorbed various agricultural colleges and research stations.
 It expanded its offerings, establishing the Fisheries College at Mangaluru in 1969 and the Agricultural Engineering Institute at Raichur.
 In 1974, Home Science College was founded at the Dharwad campus, alongside other colleges.